Over 30 years of experience. Over $100 million recovered for clients.

-At the Todd J. Leonard Law Firm, Todd Leonard has been committed to providing outstanding representation for over 25 years concerning all types of trucking accidents.
-We know you may be suffering, so we fight to protect your rights and assist you in receiving the compensation you deserve in your time of need.
+At the Todd J. Leonard Law Firm, Todd Leonard has been committed to providing outstanding representation for over 30 years concerning all types of trucking accidents.
+We know you may be suffering so we fight to protect your rights and assist you in receiving the compensation you deserve in your time of need.

-Some of the most common injuries individuals face after devastating truck accidents can include:
+Some of the most common injures individuals face after devastating truck accidents can include:

 - Wrongful Death

-Trucking companies are under pressure to deliver cargo faster and cheaper.
-In order to meet customer demand, tired truck drivers, improperly loaded semis and poorly trained new employees can be put on the road.
-It’s important to remember the trucking industry is regulated by a number of state and federal laws governing everything, including the licensing of truck drivers, how many hours they can drive in a day, vehicle upkeep, markings, and under-riding bars that must be affixed to trucks.
+Trucking companies are under pressure to deliver cargo fast and cheap.
+To meet customer demand, tired truck drivers, improperly loaded semis and poorly trained new employees can be put on the road.
+It's important to remember the trucking industry is regulated by a number of state and federal laws that govern the licensing of truck drivers, how many hours they can drive in a day, vehicle upkeep, markings, and under-riding bars that must be affixed to trucks.

-When truck accidents happen, it’s often easy enough to determine how fast a truck is going and whether or not a truck driver exceeded his or her allotment of allowable drive-time hours.
-While trucking companies train their drivers in what to do and say in order to avoid fault after a truck accident, there are a number of ways to determine if a truck driver violated certain state and federal regulations.
-When it becomes clear that violations occurred, it’s difficult for truck drivers to shift fault and blame onto other motorists for causing a truck accident.
+When truck accidents happen, it's often easy to determine how fast a truck is going and whether or not a truck driver exceeded his or her allotment of allowable drive-time hours or violated certain state and federal regulations.
+When it becomes clear that violations occurred, it's difficult for truck drivers to shift fault and blame onto other motorists for causing a truck accident.

 Common Causes of Truck Accidents

 Who is to blame in a truck accident?
-This is a point of contention between defense counselors, insurance companies, and the injury victim’s attorneys.
-There are many factors to assess following a truck accident when determining who is liable for the crash.
-It is very important to conduct a full analysis into the truck driver’s safety record, as well as question whether or not the truck involved in the accident received regular maintenance.
-We can determine whether or not the vehicle had worn out brakes or improperly-maintained auto parts.
-In certain cases, the truck driver may not have had the appropriate amount of sleep required under Federal Motor Carrier Safety Regulations laws, commonly known as FMCSR.
+This is a point of contention between defense counselors, insurance companies, and the injury victim's attorneys.
+There are many factors to assess following a truck accident when determining who is liable for a crash.
+It is very important to conduct a full analysis into the truck driver's safety record, as well as question whether or not the truck driver may not have had the appropriate amount of sleep required under Federal Motor Carrier Safety Regulations laws, commonly know as FMCSR.
 Some of the most common causes of truck accidents include:

 - Abrupt lane changes